History of Usha Vance in Timeline

 July 2024: Resigned from law firm

-In July 2024, Usha Vance resigned from her law firm.
+In July 2024, Usha Vance resigned from her position at a law firm where she was handling civil litigation and appeals.

-November 2024: Assumed role of Second Lady of the United States designate
+November 2024: Became Second Lady of the United States Designate

-In November 2024, Usha Vance assumed the role of second lady of the United States designate as JD Vance became the vice president-elect.
+In November 2024, Usha Vance became the second lady of the United States designate, as JD Vance became the vice president-elect.

-At the 2024 Republican National Convention, Usha Vance mentioned being a vegetarian and stated that her husband had learned to cook some Indian dishes.
+At the 2024 Republican National Convention, Usha Vance mentioned being a vegetarian and said her husband had learned to cook some Indian dishes.

 January 2025: Became Second Lady of the United States

-In January 2025, Usha Vance became the first Indian American, first Telugu, and first Hindu second lady of the United States.
+In January 2025, Usha Vance became the first Indian American, first Telugu, first Hindu, and first Asian American second lady of the United States.

 February 2025: Accompanied Husband on Visit to France and Germany

-March 2025: Selected to Lead U.S. Presidential Delegation to Italy
+March 2025: Led United States Presidential Delegation to Italy

 In March 2025, Usha Vance was selected to lead the United States presidential delegation to Italy for the 2025 Special Olympics World Winter Games.

-March 2025: Visit to Greenland caused Diplomatic Spat
+March 2025: Visit to Greenland and Diplomatic Spat

-In November 2025, Usha Vance made her first joint visit with First Lady Melania Trump at Marine Corps Base Camp Lejeune, spending time with military members and their families.
+In November 2025, Usha Vance made her first joint visit with First Lady Melania Trump at Marine Corps Base Camp Lejeune, where they spent time with military members and their families to show appreciation for those who serve during the holiday season.

-In 2025, Usha Vance's fashion choices were widely praised by U.S. fashion media at the presidential inauguration.
+In 2025, American fashion media widely praised Usha Vance's fashion choices at the presidential inauguration.